 Here are a few ways to use video to sweeten the deal for customers:

 Know what customers really love?
 Reviews from other customers that prove a product or service is the real deal.
 You already know that building trust is crucial to any marketing strategy.
 What better way to build trust than with video testimonials from actual customers?

 It’s probably easier than you think to make a video testimonial.
 Simply interview a happy customer and ask them about their experience with your product or service.
-Don’t script it–let your customers speak from an honest and authentic place.
+Don’t script it--let your customers speak from an honest and authentic place.
 Can’t get them in front of a camera?
 Display video clips and images of your team at work and use written testimonials, or quotes, as a text overlay.
-Testimonials are simple, effective and bound to be loved be your customers.
+Testimonials are simple, effective and bound to be loved by your customers.

 WeVideo's team created this short customer testimonial to showcase what educators love about WeVideo in the classroom:

 Valentine’s Day is the perfect time to spread positive vibes by showing how your business gives back to the community.
 Does your business have a community service program or a Volunteer Day set aside for employees?
 Or maybe your company donates a percentage of certain proceeds to a good cause.
 These are all great stories you can share with your customer audience.